hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 browser.chrome.toolbar_tips

-***disable animations (interface of the program and the website itself) - probably no need to be afraid of blindly toggling the "animat" and "transition" preferences***
+***disable animations (interface of program and website itself) - probably no need to be afraid of blindly toggling "animat" and "transition" preferences***
 <br/>
 browser.fullscreen.animate;false
 <br/>